Dual HIF-1 and HIF-2 inhibitor

 Learn more

-Hypoxia Inducible Factor (HIF) is a transcriptional complex that allows cells to adapt to a lack of oxygen (hypoxia), for example, in the core of solid tumours.
-The upregulation of HIF-1 and HIF-2 in many solid tumours generally correlates with poor clinical outcomes.
+Dual-inhibitor of HIF-1 and HIF-2 dimerization addresses survival mechanisms in solid tumors.
+Hypoxia Inducible Factor (HIF) is a transcriptional complex that allows cells to adapt to a lack of oxygen (hypoxia), for example, in the centre of solid tumors.
+The upregulation of both HIF-1 and HIF-2 in more than half of all solid tumors correlates with poor clinical outcomes.

-Using a rational approach and structural data from its Microcycle hits, Curve has developed first-in-class, non-peptide, small molecule hits that inhibit both HIF-1 and HIF-2.
-Lead optimisation is underway.
+Using a rational approach and structural data from its Microcycle hits, Curve has developed first-in-class, non-peptide, small molecules that inhibit both HIF-1 and HIF-2.
+Lead optimization is underway.

-Curve’s dual HIF inhibitors are expected to deliver a significant clinical advantage over HIF-2 selective inhibitors currently in development.
+Curve’s dual HIF inhibitors are expected to show a significant clinical advantage in renal cell carcinoma and other solid tumors, compared to the HIF-2 selective inhibitors currently being explored clinically.

 Learn more